JeromeFitz/websites/sites/jeromefitzgerald.com/README.md

 ### Notion

 This is probably why you are here.
-I am still in the midst of organizing the documentation for `@jeromefitz/notion` which is a Notion API Wrapper that assists with Route Management within `next`.
+I am still in the midst of organizing the documentation for `@jeromefitz/notion` and `next-notion` which is a Notion API Wrapper that assists with Route Management within `next`.

 #### Configuration

 - `./src/config/notion.ts`
   - `PAGES__HOMEPAGE`: Currently need to hard-code the `slug` for the hompage of your app
   - `PAGES`: Currently need to hard-code which `PAGES` you want `@jeromefitz/notion` to query against when generating SSG via `next`
+    - A `PAGE` in this parlance is a route-type like `website.com/[this-path]`
-  - `NOTION`: This holds all of your Notion Database Connection Information and is the setup you need to do to interfac with `@jeromefitz/notion`.
+  - `NOTION`: This holds all of your Notion Database Connection Information and is the setup you need to do to interface with `@jeromefitz/notion`.
 For each Database Type (Notion) aka Route Type (Next):
     - `active`:
     - `database_id`: Notion UUID
     - `dataTypes`: `'LISTING' | 'LISTING_BY_DATE' | 'SLUG' | 'SLUG_BY_ROUTE'`